Meningococcal Disease

 About meningococcal disease

-Meningitis, which is more common, causes high fever, headache, and stiff neck.
-Other symptoms may include nausea, vomiting, and mental status changes.
-Because the early symptoms are similar to less severe illnesses it is often misdiagnosed.
+Meningitis is the most common manifestation of the disease.
+Meningitis causes high fever, headache, and stiff neck.
+Additional symptoms may include nausea, vomiting, severe muscle aches, and mental status changes.
+Because the early symptoms of meningitis may be similar to symptoms of less severe illnesses, it is often misdiagnosed.

-Blood infection, also called bacteremia or sepsis, is less common but more deadly.
-It may begin with sudden onset of fever, accompanied by fatigue, aches, and headache, and about half of patients develop a prominent purplish rash, usually on the arms and legs.
+Blood infection, also called sepsis, is less common but more deadly.
+It may begin with sudden onset of fever, accompanied by fatigue, muscle aches, and headache, and about half of patients develop a prominent purplish rash, usually on the arms and legs.